-Metal is tough enough to stand up to chemical adhesive removers, usually sold in hardware stores as sprays or liquids that are meant to be applied with a cloth (view example on Amazon).
+Metal is tough enough to stand up to chemical adhesive remover, usually sold in hardware stores as sprays or liquids (view example on Amazon) meant to be applied with a cloth.
 Be sure to wear gloves to protect your skin when using these chemicals, and carefully follow the manufacturer instructions.

 An aerosol can of spray refrigerant freezes tough epoxy, making it brittle and easy to chip away with a scraper.
 This, too, is a dangerous chemical; gear up with safety goggles, gloves, and a respirator to avoid coming into contact with the vapors, and only work in a well-ventilated area.